What is Kundalini Yoga?

 Kundalini yoga is an ancient form of yoga that has only been practiced in the west relatively recently.
 It is focussed around raising the inherent kundalini life force energy, balancing the chakra centres of consciousness and expanding awareness in accordance with each unique individual human being.

 What to Expect in a Kundalini Class

 A Kundalini class begins with a short chant followed by a warm-up to stretch the spine and improve flexibility.
 The main work of the class is called a kriya, which is a prescribed sequence of poses and pranayama that focuses on a specific area of the body.
 The teacher typically does not make manual adjustments.
-The class ends with a meditation, which may be accompanied with the playing of a large gong, and a closing song.
+The class ends with a meditation, and deep relaxation which may be accompanied with the playing of a Gong.